apache/pulsar-manager/front-end/README.md

 Copy file of dist to Nginx server /usr/share/nginx/html/dist

 ### Copy dist file to Nginx server and restart Nginx
-Open browers visit the following address:
+Open a browser and visit the following address:

 http://nginx-server:9526/#/login